 Learning Curve – Comparison

 If we look at the minimum knowledge needed to learn the 3 Content Management Systems then the leading CMS (WordPress) is easy and intuitive.
 However, Drupal and Joomla have a slightly higher learning curve.

 - Easiest CMS for beginners.
 Easy and intuitive.
 There is a very small learning curve for beginners.

 - There is no coding knowledge needed.
 You can design complex pages with no coding skills using Page Builder plugins.

 Approachable for people with some web development experience.
 Moreover, it is possible to set up a website without much technical support.
 However, for more complexities, you may need professional help.
 So, you can use Joomla website builder to make a website.

 - On the negative side, it is not too technical, Joomla does have a learning curve though not steep.
 Also, it is not as complex as Drupal but will take more time to learn than the other.

 - Moderate Learning Curve

 - Requires moderate technical expertise.
 And, major updates require considerable effort

 - Ease of Use

 Ease Of Use – Comparison

 Specifically, most web developers wish to be able to deploy simple sites without much effort.
 Certainly, the foremost requirement, they look for in a Content Management System is that it should be simple and easy to use.
 So, let us look at the comparison from the ease of use that each offer.

 - Most simple to use.
-Also, you can make a site easily with a website builder.
+Also, you can make a site easily with a website maker.

 - Massive user and support community to find help and tools.
 Besides, non-technical users can quickly deploy simple sites.

 - Indeed, provides the straightforward capability to edit websites from the front end.
 Moreover, it is a boon to visually inclined users.

 - Its dashboard might not seem to be as friendly as that of WordPress.

 - By all means, provides features capable of producing the most advanced sites.
 The ease of use is increasing with every release.